flipacholas/Architecture-of-consoles/articles/gamecube.md

 #### IBM's enhancements

 While the previous lists of features are very appreciated (compared to previous generations), this CPU still falls behind others on gaming performance (let's not forget that this is still a general-purpose CPU, good at spreadsheets but *average* at physics).
-To compensate, IBM added the following tweaks that will constitute Gecko:
+To compensate, IBM added the following tweaks that will constitute Gekko:

-- Enhanced instruction set with **50 new SIMD instructions**: Speeds up vector calculations, particularly useful during geometry transformations.
-Not to be confused with Motorola's SIMD extension (AltiVec) which can be found on high-end G4 Macs.
+- Enhanced instruction set with **50 new SIMD instructions**: These operate two 32-bit floating-point numbers or one 64-bit floating-point number using only one cycle.
+Consequently, the new SIMD instructions will speed up vector calculations, particularly useful during geometry transformations.
-- **32 Floating-point registers**: Since more numbers can now be stored in the FPU, less memory access is required.
+  - Not to be confused with Motorola's SIMD extension (AltiVec) which were shipped on high-end G4 Macs.
+- **32 floating-point registers**: These come with the new SIMD instructions.
 - **Write Gather pipe**: A special memory writing mechanism available to use.
 If enabled, instead of performing *single-beat* transfers, it holds all memory write requests in a 128-byte buffer until it's 25% full, then performs the requested writes using a technique called *burst transaction* which can move blocks of 32 bytes of data at once.
   - As you can imagine, this saves a lot of bandwidth by making full utilisation of the available buses.
 - **Locked L1 cache**: Programs can take away 16 KB of L1 data cache to use as 'scratchpad' (incredibly fast memory).

 Apart from handling the game logic (physics, collisions, etc), these enhancements will allow the CPU to implement parts of the graphics pipeline (geometry transformations, lighting, etc) with acceptable performance.
 This is very important, since the GPU can only accelerate a limited set of operations, so the end result is not conditioned by the GPU's limitations.

+#### A step forward or a step backwards?

+> On your [Nintendo 64 article]({{< ref "nintendo-64" >}}), you explained that the system has a 64-bit CPU, but the Gamecube one is 32-bit.
+Did Nintendo downgraded their console?

+Indeed Gekko implements a 32-bit PowerPC architecture, while the MIPS R4300i can switch between 32-bit and 64-bit mode (albeit the latter was hardly used).
+To answer whether this is an improvement or not, you have to ask yourself: Why would you need '64-bitness'?
+- To address more than 4 GB of memory → The Gamecube doesn't have near that amount of memory locations.
+So this is not a requirement.
+- To operate larger chunks of data using fewer cycles and bandwidth → That's covered by Gecko's new SIMD instructions and the write-gather pipe, respectively.
+- When the increased memory requirements are not an issue → 64-bit words take double the amount of memory to store.
+Memory is short on consoles, so none of them can't afford to waste RAM on 64-bit pointers with unused bits, for instance.
+This is one of the reasons N64 games stuck to 32-bit mode (apart from the implied bandwidth requirement).
+- To come up with more advertising terms → Yeah...
+I don't think that persuades people anymore.

+As you can see, the '64-bit' term does not always imply 'faster'.
+The benefits depend on many more factors, since the 'upgrade' also comes with new constraints.
+With Gekko, IBM's engineers demonstrated that they can bring the functionality developers need without altering the word size.
+The result is not perfect, but it will do for this generation.

+In conclusion, this is why you and I can't summarise two complex machines by their 'number of bits'.

 #### Clever memory system